EDAO-Project/TableSearch/README.md

 The reference KG is DBpedia.

-1. Enter the `data/kg/dbpedia` folder and download the files with the command
+1. Enter the `data/kg/dbpedia` directory and download the files with the command

    ```bash
    ./download-dbpedia.sh dbpedia_files.txt